husthunterpy01/Angular_FE_Study/README.md

 # Angular_FE_Study
-Some notes about CSS, HTML and Angular framework for Frontend development
+Hi, here are some notes about CSS, HTML and Angular framework for Frontend development